-New listings climbing.
 After a slower March for the market, we started to see new listings climb back up in April and this trend continued into May.
 This month, we saw 11% more single-family homes listed in Atlanta vs. last month, indicating that more and more sellers are feeling comfortable putting their home up for sale.

-Inventory remains tight.
 While new listings are continuing to climb, overall housing inventory is still lower than we’d expect for this time of year.
 Pre-coronavirus, there was already a nationwide shortage of homes for sale compared with previous years.
 The existing shortage coupled with sellers sitting out towards the end of March and much of April meant less homes were for sale in May.

-Buyers flood the market.
 Conversely, once stay-at-home requirements were lifted, buyer activity soared.
 In Atlanta, the number of homes that went under contract in May 2020 was up 40% from April 2020.
 Additionally, the increase in weekly home showings, as indicated in the graph below, shows us that buyer interest has rebounded to levels seen before the pandemic.

 So what does this mean if you’re a buyer or seller?

 For buyers, thousands of new listings are hitting the market, but not at a rate that will close the inventory gap just yet.
 This means there are fewer homes on the market heading into June with more interested buyers entering the market each day.
 If you’re thinking about buying, having a competitive offer (such as a contingency-free offer, which you can make with Orchard) will help you stand out to sellers who may receive multiple bids.